 Place the tracking disc on the turn-table, and on it an aluminium blank.
 Lock the latter, by giving it a slight twist in an anti-clockwise direction, when the little slots in the blank will engage with the brass studs on the tracking disc.
 Now put a cutting needle in the pick-up and a special reproducing needle in the tracking arm, taking care that they are locked tightly in their holders.
-Select a suitable item from the wireless programme to record and tune it to good loudspeaker strength.
-A military band is a good subject to start with.
-Connect the recorder across the loudspeaker, and if the pick-up is in working order, you will be able to feel the needle vibrating on holding your finger against it.
+Select a suitable item from the wireplace the cutting needle on the edge of the aluminium disc.
+If the needle does not run smoothly, but grates as the record revolves, turning the needle round in its holder will remedy matters.
+The pick-up will gradually move across the record, cutting a spiral groove as it goes.